dpiernick/BlockEmployeeDirectory/README.md

 1. Navigate to https://github.com/dpiernick/BlockEmployeeDirectory
 2. Click "Code"
 3. Click "Open in Xcode"
- - OR
-1. Open Xcode
-2. Select "Clone an existing project" from the launch screen
-3. Search for https://github.com/dpiernick/BlockEmployeeDirectory.git and click "Clone"
- - THEN
 4. Choose where to save the project
 5. Click "Run"!
+ - OR
+1. Download "BlockEmployeeDirectoryZip"
+2. Unzip the file
+3. Open the unzipped file in Xcode
+4. Click "Run"!

 ## What areas of the app did you focus on?
 I mainly focused on building the UI and features in a way that showcases my passion for creating readable and reusable code.